nojan1/sim6502/README.md

 The proc.NMI(true) call will set the line low (asserted).
 If it was not already low, this will trigger a single NMI.

-As with IRQ, you can use proc.SetOption(sim6502.AutoResetNMI) to have the line auto-reset after the NMI is entered.
+As with IRQ, you can use proc.SetOption(sim6502.AutoResetNMI, true) to have the line auto-reset after the NMI is entered.

 Set the NMI vector with
 ```golang